 The area to the top left, bordered by red, are plans that have been submitted for a section of roadway, sports-fields and pavilion.
 The roadways in red are from a previous development transport master-plan that failed to gain approval!
 We have merged and overlayed these two plans so you can see the road specification and route is identical on each plan where they

-New Sussex County Council design guidelines specify that housing development spine roads should have pavements on either side of the road and include segregated cycle lanes, as shown in the diagram below.
+New West Sussex County Council design guidelines (page 12) specify that housing development spine roads with over 500 dwellings should have pavements on either side of the road and include segregated cycle lanes, as shown in the diagram below.

 FoCW also believe stepped cycle tracks are necessary, particularly considering where the new Southern Access Road might pass Bishop Luffa school it would be expected to carry;